-Information on specific requirements that have not yet been posted will be announced during the Governor’s daily updates as they are approved.
-Although not required to reopen, the Governor encourages industry groups, trade associations, and individual businesses to submit reopen proposals that discuss strategies and challenges they face in safely reopening.
-All proposals are to be evaluated according to White House guidelines and other public health criteria to ensure that Kentucky businesses and other activities are able to comply with public health protocols and CDC guidelines.
+The Governor emphasized that all these businesses must follow the Minimum Requirements, as well as their own industry, organization or activity specific guidance.
+Information on specific requirements not yet posted are in development and will be announced during the Governor’s daily updates once they are available.
+The Governor encourages industry groups, trade associations, and individual businesses to submit reopen proposals, discussing strategies and challenges they face in safely reopening.
+Your proposals will aid the Governor and the Department for Public Health in evaluating at what point different types of businesses may reopen safely.
+All proposals will be evaluated according to White House guidelines and other public health criteria.
+This step will ensure that Kentucky businesses are able to comply with public health protocols and CDC guidelines.

-The Governor frequently reminds the public during his updates that any of the planned reopenings could be paused as needed to protect public health, especially if the Commonwealth’s progress in the fight against COVID-19 is threatened if Kentuckians let their guard down as a result of the reopenings.
+The Governor frequently reminds the public during his updates that any of the planned reopenings could be paused as needed to protect public health, especially if the Commonwealth’s progress in the fight against COVID-19 is threatened by Kentuckians letting their guard down as a result of the reopenings.